-Table 7.2: Responses to Comments Received During Early Consultation Stakeholder Comment Reponse Hawaiʻi Land Use Group We request your clarifications and answers to the following questions about the Project and its permitting and processing: Will DHHL be processing the ultimate layout of Homestead roadways and developable lots through Maui County's Subdivision Process?
+Table 7-2: Responses to Comments Received During Early Consultation Stakeholder Comment Reponse Hawaiʻi Land Use Group We request your clarifications and answers to the following questions about the Project and its permitting and processing: Will DHHL be processing the ultimate layout of Homestead roadways and developable lots through Maui County's Subdivision Process?
 Mahalo for your question regarding the processing of roadway layouts and developable lots.
 Under the Hawaiian Homes Commission Act, DHHL is exempt from the Maui County subdivision process.
 However, DHHL is committed to working closely with Maui County agencies to ensure that the final layout of homestead roadways and lots meets applicable standards for safety, functionality, and integration with the surrounding infrastructure.
 The proposed roadway designs will reflect the rural character of Wākiu and Hāna, where sidewalks and curbs are not typical.
 To enhance circulation and accommodate additional modes of transportation, DHHL is considering wider paved roadways.
 County of Maui Planning Department 1) The subsistence agricultural homestead areas are all proposed to be one-acre in size, which we note would be considered "substandard," according to Maui County Code, Chapter 19.30A.030.
 We acknowledge that DHHL is exempt from various land use controls, so one-acre lots are acceptable.
 Because the lots proposed will be smaller than the two-acre lots typically on Agricultural land, please address how many farm dwellings will be allowed per lot and the prospective dwelling sizes.
 2) The Department would like to see more information on the proposed kilpuna housing.
 Will there be a property manager and will there be an affordable housing agreement in place?
 Please provide qualification and income requirements, if any.
+6) Please provide more information about the proposed commercial and industrial uses.
+The Department understands that DHHL often leases space to people who are not necessarily beneficiaries.
+Will there be a property manager and will there be any specific types of industrial businesses such as light industrial vs. heavy industrial, and any proposed mitigation, as the area will be located adjacent to residential homestead lots?
 Subsistence Agricultural Lots: The DHHL does not have a fixed standard for the number of farm dwellings allowed per lot for subsistence agricultural lots.
 Instead, this is determined on a project-by-project basis and specified in lease agreements, considering factors such as lot size, intended use, and infrastructure capacity.
 For the Wākiu Master Plan, the proposed one-acre subsistence agricultural lots are primarily intended for residential and subsistence farming use, with a typical allowance of one primary dwelling.
 In some cases, a secondary dwelling, such as a farm dwelling or 'ohana unit, may be permitted, provided adequate space and infrastructure to support it.
-Kūpuna Housing: DHHL has previously developed kūpuna housing projects to address the needs of Native Hawaiian Q uses.
-The Department understands that DHHL often leases space to people who are not necessarily beneficiaries.
-Will there be a property manager and will there be any specific types of industrial businesses such as light industrial vs. heavy industrial, and any proposed mitigation, as the area will be located adjacent to residential homestead lots? elders.
-Notable examples include the Hoʻolimalima Kūpuna Rental Housing Project and the Kaʻuluokahaʻi Master-Planned Community in Kapolei.
+Kūpuna Housing: DHHL has previously developed kūpuna housing projects to address the needs of Native Hawaiian elders.
+Notable examples include the Ho'olimalima Kūpuna Rental Housing Project and the Ka'uluokaha'i Master-Planned Community in Kapolei.
 These projects feature income-based rental agreements, accessible designs with single-story layouts and wheelchair-accessible entrances, and communal spaces to foster a supportive environment.
 Partnerships with service providers often ensure access to health care, transportation, and social programs.
-For the kūpuna housing proposed in the Wākiu Master Plan, the design and services will be tailored to meet the
+For the kūpuna housing proposed in the Wākiu Master Plan, the design and services will be tailored to